 There are other side effects of humidity in the winter.
 Every breath you exhale puts a little bit of moisture back into the air.
 However, taking showers, cooking, and plants all add humidity to the air.
 If it is cold outside, humidity can build up on the windows and other surfaces that can be a recipe for winter moisture problems.

 Though we don’t have to deal with it much, you can have low humidity as well.
-Many Floridians experience low humidity more in the winter and as a results we can see some negative side effects that include:
+Many Floridians experience low humidity more in the winter and as a result, we can see some negative side effects that include:

 - Dry skin